-Also known as @ohhdivine on Instagram, Si Pei walked into Atlas Eye Specialist Centre sometime in July and had her refractive surgery assessment done.
-The assessment also includes a consultation with Dr David Chan, Senior Eye Surgeon of Atlas Eye.
+Also known as @ohhdivine on Instagram, Si Pei walked into Atlas Eye Specialist Centre sometime in July and had her pre-LASIK evaluation.
+The evaluation includes a consultation with Dr David Chan, our Senior Eye Surgeon.

-She shares with us some queries she has about Refractive Surgery and we’ve helped to answer them.
-Read on to find out if they are the questions in your mind too!
+She shares with us some queries she has about Refractive Surgery and we have helped to answer them.
+Read on for the Q & A:

 What’s the difference between LASIK and ReLEx® SMILE?

-The biggest difference between the 2 procedures is that LASIK has a flap of 22mm created while ReLEx® SMILE is done with a 2 to 4mm keyhole incision.
-With the small incision, there’s no flap, lesser chance of dry eyes and your cornea retains its structural strength.
+The biggest difference between the 2 procedures is that LASIK has a flap of 22mm created while ReLEx® SMILE is done with a 4mm keyhole incision.
+With the small incision, there’s no flap, lesser chance of dry eye and your cornea retains its structural strength.

-Both procedures are comfortable and have a relatively fast recovery time of 3 days, compared to the older generation – Surface Ablation (PRK/ Lasek / Epi-Lasik) – which takes at least one week.
+Both procedures are comfortable and have a relatively fast recovery time of 3 days, compared to the first generation – Advanced Surface Ablation (PRK/LASEK/Epi-LASIK) – which may take at least 1 week.

 Unfortunately, presbyopia is age-related and no one can escape from it, even if you’ve had laser refractive surgery done.
-There are, however, some laser techniques that reduces the impact of presbyopia.
+There are, however, some laser techniques that reduces the need for reading glasses.

 Does everyone get dry eye after surgery?